-Keeping your feet warm is the key for enjoying a full day of skiing during winter.
-There are a few possibilities how to secure warm feet all day.
+Keeping your feet warm is the key to enjoying a full day of skiing during winter.
+There are a few possibilities for how to secure warm feet all day.
 One possibility is to install ski boot warmers.
 The second and more available possibility is to pick the best ski socks for comfort and warmth during skiing.

 There are just a few things I want from ski socks.